hardim11/ebustl-to-ttml/readme.md

 Note that for folder scans, only files with a `.stl` extension will be picked up.
 I haven't put much error handling and so the continuous scan may not be reliable if it hits an issue with a file.

-## Improvements, Errors
-As always, please feel free to amend, update, correct!

 ## Limitations
-* Control code 0x08 (Flash) and 0x09 (Steady (1,2)) are not supported, warning will be written to STDOUT but processing will continue - EBU recommendation "This code is technically valid in an STL TTI block, but would not be expected to be used." although I did find it in a production sample file
+* Control codes 0x08 (Flash) and 0x09 (Steady (1,2)) are not supported, a warning will be written to STDOUT but processing will continue - EBU recommendation "This code is technically valid in an STL TTI block, but would not be expected to be used.", although I did find it in a production sample file.

 ## Issues